Eng-Talaa/voicemind-ai-assistant/README.md

 # VoiceMind — AI Voice Assistant
-A voice-to-voice AI assistant integrating Speech-to-Text, LLM-based response generation, and Text-to-Speech to enable seamless, intelligent voice interaction.

-## Overview

-VoiceMind is an AI-powered voice assistant that allows users to communicate with an AI through voice.
+VoiceMind is an AI-powered voice assistant that enables natural voice interaction between the user and an AI system.

-The system combines Speech-to-Text, AI response generation, and Text-to-Speech to provide a natural voice interaction experience.

-VoiceMind supports **Arabic and English** with automatic language detection.
+It combines **Speech-to-Text**, **AI response generation**, and **Text-to-Speech**, with automatic support for **Arabic and English**.

+## Features

+- Voice-based interaction
+- Arabic and English support
+- Automatic language detection
+- AI-generated responses
+- Voice responses
+- Conversation memory
+- New conversation option
+- Light and Dark mode

 ## Technologies